Buying a car on finance - what is hire purchase and how it differs to a car loan

 What is a Hire Purchase Agreement

-A hire purchase (HP) agreement is offered by many garages particularly when buying a brand-new car.
-With this method of finance, you essentially hire the car from a finance company and retain the option to buy at the end of a term at an agreed value.
-You will typically be asked to also put down an initial deposit based on the car’s value which is usually at least 10%.
+A Hire Purchase (HP) agreement is offered by many garages particularly when buying a brand new car.
+With this type of finance, you essentially hire the car from a finance company and have the option to buy it at the end of a term, at an agreed value.
+You will generally be asked to also put down an initial deposit based on the car’s value which is usually at least 10%.
 As part of the contract, you will be required to meet your monthly payments as agreed in the contract over a period of time.

 What is PCP Finance

 PCP stands for Personal Contract Purchase and is a type of Hire Purchase Agreement.
-It usually has lower monthly repayments compared to Hire Purchase Agreements or car loans.
-You will still pay a deposit of usually at least 10% but will need to pay a balloon payment at the end of the term if you wish to own the vehicle.
+It usually has lower monthly repayments compared to Hire Purchase Agreements or Car Loans.
+You will still pay a deposit of usually at least 10% but will need to pay make a payment at the end of the term if you wish to own the vehicle.

-This type of finance is generally considered the least flexible form of car finance.
-This is because the monthly payments are fixed for the duration of the contract, and you cannot sell the vehicle if your financial circumstances change.
-There may be other complexities with the contract as well such as mileage limits and servicing.
+This type of finance is generally considered the choice that gives you the least freedom.
+This is because the monthly payments are fixed for the entire term of the contract, and you cannot sell the vehicle if your financial circumstances change.

 How a Car Loan differs to Hire Purchase and PCP Finance